cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 ````
 ```
-This is a block of text.
+This block of text is surrounded by fences.

-It appears clean and tidy.
+Fences are made with three "backticks".
 ```
 ````